jakesco/ingredient-calculator/README.md

 The ingredient conversion function is implemented in Python and hosted on [Digital Ocean's Function platform](https://cloud.digitalocean.com/functions/).

-The function is invoked using the Javascript `fetch` api.
+The function is then invoked using the Javascript `fetch` api.

 To deploy this function, ensure you have `doctl` installed and connected to your Digital Ocean account.
 See [Digital Ocean Function Quickstart](https://docs.digitalocean.com/products/functions/quickstart/) for details.